jumpyjacko/manga-cli/README.md

 # manga-cli

-A very simple MangaDex fetcher which can read manga with the help of [feh](https://wiki.archlinux.org/title/feh).
+A very simple MangaDex fetcher (soon to be full client) which can read manga with the help of [feh](https://wiki.archlinux.org/title/feh).

 ### Requirements
 - feh